Most people who research reverse mortgages come away thinking they understand how the product works. They understand about half of it.

 Yes.
 Both products are secured against home equity.
 But a HELOC requires income qualification, charges monthly interest payments, compounds daily, and is callable — the lender can freeze or reduce it at any time.
 A reverse mortgage requires no income qualification, has no mandatory payment, compounds semi-annually, and is non-callable.
 For a retiree on fixed income who cannot qualify for a HELOC at a meaningful amount, the comparison is theoretical.
 The reverse mortgage is the product that is actually available.
 See Reverse Mortgage vs. HELOC Canada for the complete comparison.

-See what you'd be approved for — across all four lenders:
+See what you'd be approved for — across all major lenders:

 Get a full lender comparison with no obligation: